-The use of this information in this manner doesn’t seem to mesh well with the defined purpose of whois information above, or the findings of the task force that explored the purpose of whois information.
-Monitoring this information for purposes of ranking pages on a commercial search engine would seem to be against the spirit of whois as defined by the task force.
+The use of this information in this manner doesn’t seem to mesh well with the defined purpose of whois information above or the findings of the task force that explored the purpose of whois information.
+Monitoring this information for ranking pages on a commercial search engine would seem to be against the spirit of whois as defined by the task force.

 Then again, we don’t know if Google was using this information in the first place.
 Does Google use Whois information?
 We don’t know.
 But it seems from this vote by the Generic Names Supporting Organization that they shouldn’t be.